AnanyaRohith/Minesweeper-v1/README.md

 Further changes will be made, such as levels and better GUI.

-made with lots of love -AR <3
+made with lots of love -- AR☆